Doshinator/practiceStuff/ast/README.md

 Practice w/ abstract syntax tree

 This is a calculator:
-    feed it expressions and will create the AST
+    feed it expressions and will create the ADT

+Added operators for + - * /